habemus-papadum/matplotlib-cpp/README.md

 Welcome to matplotlib-cpp, possibly the simplest C++ plotting library.
 It is built to resemble the plotting API used by Matlab and matplotlib.

+*This version is for anaconda3 on MacOS.
+You need to install anaconda python3 at your $(HOME)/anaconda3 directory.*

 Usage